genouest/docker_slurm_exec/README.md

 #### Mounts

+Make sure that the folder from where the jobs are launched is available on all cluster nodes!

 You need to mount the slurm configuration files from your cluster to the /etc/slurm-llnl/ directory.
-You also need to mount the libdrmaa.so library to $DRMAA_LIB_DIR directory (/etc/slurm-llnl/drmaa/ by default).
+You also need to mount the libdrmaa.so.1 library to $DRMAA_LIBRARY_PATH path (/etc/slurm-llnl/drmaa/lib/libdrmaa.so.1 by default).
 And you need to mount the munge conf directory which stores the munge key specific to your cluster.
 All this should look something like that: